- The Functions of Proteins

 An alpha helix is a corkscrew, stabilized by hydrogen bonds.

-At right, you see one such helix.
+On the right, you see one such helix.
 The polypeptide backbone is indicated by “1.”
-You should be able to notice the repeating pattern of carbon – carbon – nitrogen within the backbone.
+You should be able to notice the repeating pattern of carbon-carbon-nitrogen within the backbone.

-R-groups (“2”) hang off of each central carbon.
+R-groups (shown at “2”) hang off of each central carbon.
 The nitrogen atoms are bonded to hydrogen atoms, forming amino groups (“3”), while the second carbon atom (the one that’s not the central carbon) is bonded to an oxygen, creating a carbonyl group (“4”).

 In an alpha helix, hydrogen bonds (shown at “5” form between the carbonyl group and amino groups in amino acid residues that are four amino acids away from one another.

 The other secondary structure to know is a beta-pleated sheet.